jacekroszkowiakdev/aws-notebooks/aws_services.md

 -   **Integrate CloudTrail with Amazon CloudWatch**: Use Amazon CloudWatch for real-time monitoring and alerting based on CloudTrail logs.
 This enables automated detection and responses to potential security risks or operational issues.

 These practices help ensure the security, integrity, and accessibility of your CloudTrail logs, improving your auditing and troubleshooting processes.

+## Amazon Simple Notification Service (SNS)

+Amazon SNS is a fully managed Pub/Sub (publish/subscribe) service for both Application-to-Application (A2A) and Application-to-Person (A2P) messaging.

+Key Benefits:

+-   **A2A Notifications**: Enables decoupling and integration of distributed applications by delivering application-to-application notifications.
+-   **A2P Notifications**: Allows applications to send notifications directly to customers via SMS, push notifications, and email.
+-   **Simplified Architecture**: Reduces complexity and costs through message filtering, batching, ordering, and deduplication.
+-   **Increased Message Durability**: Enhances durability with features like message archiving, replay, delivery retries, and dead-letter queues (DLQs).

+SNS provides a scalable solution to streamline communication between applications and users while maintaining efficiency and reliability.